 Fancy a cuppa?
 Here are the best places to go for afternoon tea!

-Traditional Afternoon Teas:
+Traditional Afternoon Teas

 Café Gray Deluxe, The Upper House

-When: Daily, 3:30pm – 5:30pm
+When: Daily, 3:30pm to 5:30pm

-How much: $310 per person / $560 for two.
-Add a glass of “Mini” Brut Champagne or Rose for $150 (plus 10% service charge)
+How much: $325 per person, $560 for two; add a glass of “Mini” Brut Champagne or Rose for $150 (plus 10% service charge)

 Lobby Lounge, Island Shangri-La

-How much: Signature Afternoon Tea Set: $308 for one / $528 for two.
-Pink Afternoon Tea Set: $338 for one / $558 for two.
-Add a glass of champagne for $128 (plus 10% service charge)
+How much: Summer Afternoon Tea Set: $308 for one, $528 for two; Mango and Berries Afternoon Tea Set: $338 for one, $558 for two; add a glass of champagne for $128 (plus 10% service charge)

-The Verandah, The Repulse Bay
+The Verandah, Repulse Bay

 Sophisticated and refined, The Verandah at Repulse Bay is all about offering the relaxed charm of the original Repulse Bay Hotel.
 Serving traditional Continental cuisine with a modern twist, The Verandah brings about elements of a bygone era (think lavish flavours, fine wines, witty conversations and unrivalled service).
 The Traditional English afternoon tea set has all the classics, from home-made scones with clotted cream and jams to French pastries and finger sandwiches.
-One of the unique selling points here has to be the ambience – you’re set in a historic building, surrounded by an elegant garden, overlooking a picture-perfect view of the sea.
+One of the unique selling points here has to be the ambience – you’re in a historic building, surrounded by an elegant garden, overlooking a picture-perfect view of the sea.

-When: Wednesday to Saturday, 3pm – 5:30pm; Sunday, 3:30pm – 5:30pm
+When: Wednesday to Saturday, 3pm to 5:30pm; Sunday, 3:30pm to 5:30pm

-How much: Weekdays, $308 for 1 / $508 for 2; Weekends & Public Holidays, $328 for 1 / $578 for 2
+How much: Weekdays: $308 for one, $508 for two; Weekends & Public Holidays: $328 for one, $604 for two

 The Lounge, Four Seasons

-When: Daily, 3pm – 5:30pm
+When: Daily, 3pm to 5:30pm

 The Window Café, The Kowloon Hotel, Harbour Plaza

-How much: Afternoon Tea Set: $198.
-Afternoon Tea Buffet: $278 per person / $198 for children and elderly
+How much: Afternoon Tea Set: $198; Afternoon Tea Buffet: $278 per person, $198 for children and elderly